 |Continue on the day as normal, eating regular healthy balance meals.

 This information is a generalized consideration for healthy active individuals.
 Food choices and meal plans may change for individual cases and to take into consideration personal goals and dietary requirements.
 For more information specific to your needs it is best to speak with a dietitian.

-Sally Walker is an accredited practicing dietitian, sports dietitian and exercise physiologist.
+This advice is from Sally Walker, an accredited practicing dietitian, sports dietitian and exercise physiologist.
 She is currently the dietitian at the NSW Institute of sport where she helps some of the state’s top athletes get the right fuel for recovery and to perform at their best.
-Sally has also worked with various sporting teams including the St George Illawarra Dragons.
-Sally is available to see individual clients for advice on sport nutrition or living a healthy lifestyle at NuActive Health in Miranda on a Thursday and Friday.